NajlaAbassi/iSEEfierWorkshopSCBS2024/README.md

-# Streamlining Omics Data Visualization with `iSEE` and `iSEEfier` (Workshop)
+# Streamlining Omics Data Visualization with `iSEE` and `iSEEfier` - Workshop

-This workshop was adapted from the collection of material developed by the iSEE core dev team
+This workshop was adapted from the collection of material developed by the `iSEE` core development team (Kevin Rue-Albrecht, Federico Marini, Charlotte Soneson, Aaron Lun)

-Authors: Najla Abassi, Institute of Medical Biostatistics, Epidemiology and Informatics (IMBEI), University Medical Center, Mainz, Germany
+Author: Najla Abassi, Institute of Medical Biostatistics, Epidemiology and Informatics (IMBEI), University Medical Center, Mainz, Germany

 ## Overview